jina-ai/langchain-serve/README.md

 Langchain agents use LLMs to determine the actions to be taken in what order.
 An action can either be using a tool and observing its output, or returning to the user.
 [Read more about agents here](https://python.langchain.com/en/latest/modules/agents/getting_started.html).

-Langchain agents can be used as standalone applications when used locally, this project aims to deploy Langchain agents on Cloud to make them accessible to everyone via RESTful APIs.
-Jina AI Cloud also allows to extend agents using gRPC and WebSocket APIs.
+While Langchain agents can be standalone local applications, this project aims to make agents production-ready by

+  - Providing easy integration with Jina with RESTful/gRPC/WebSocket APIs.
+  - Allowing seamless deployments on Jina AI Cloud ensuring high availability and scalability.
+  - Autoscaled to scale up and down your agents based on the load.
+  - Exclusive access to Agents on Jina AI Cloud (coming soon)

 ### Playground 🕹️🎮🌐